It’s Your Estate

 There are many opportunities for planning with IRD assets however most beneficiaries spend this money no matter the value within 18 months.
 The only beneficiary entity that does not have to pay an income tax is a charitable organization.
 Therefore, if you want to give to a charity in a tax wise manner, make the charity(s) a beneficiary of a commercial annuity or an IRA.
 You can also name a charity and have the charity give your son or daughter a charitable gift annuity for the rest of their lives and upon their death(s) the charity can use the money.

-Week 7: Role of Trustee and Executor
+Week 7: Duties of Trustee & Executor

 In the previous sessions we discussed the legal documents needed to have a good estate plan.
 In this session we discuss the people you will need to carry out your estate plan.
 Theoretically you could have 3 different people for each document (12 individuals.)
 For example, in your Will you could name your Executor and two successor Executors in the event the person named as primary is not able or does not want to serve as Executor.
 This scenario is the same for your Durable Power of Attorney for Finances and your Advanced Health Care Directive – your primary agent and at least two successor agents (definitely recommend at least two successor agents.)
 For your Living Trust we recommend two successor trustees.
 For your Living Trust give your successor trustee (trust them enough to be your trustee) the power to name a successor trustee (called a Power of Appointment).